USCbiostats/PM516/docs/week1.md

 🎥 [Active Listening](https://www.youtube.com/watch?v=7wUCyjiyXdg) (7 minutes)<br />

-1. List 2 things somebody would do if they were *not* actively listening.
+&#x27A4; List 2 behaviors that show someone is *not* actively listening.
-2. List 2 things somebody should do in order to engage in active listening.
+&#x27A4; List 2 behaviors that demonstrate active listening.

 #### Breakdowns in Communication

 📖 [Relationships & Interactions](https://magazine.amstat.org/blog/2009/09/01/heartofastatcareersept09/) (8 minutes)<br />

-1. What are the 5 recommended steps as part of a statistical consulting interaction?
+&#x27A4; What are the 5 recommended steps in a statistical consulting interaction?

 📖 [Tips That'll Make Others Open Up To You](tips-to-open.md) (6 minutes)<br />

-1. You will see that several themes from the prior readings appear in this article.
-That said, what are three key pieces of advice you will take from this week?
+&#x27A4; You will see that several themes from the prior readings appear in this article.
+That said, what are 3 key pieces of advice you can apply to a real consultation?

-#### Supplemental Readings

-📖 Textbook Chapters 2.1, 2.2

 ### In Class